sul-dlss/happy-heron/README.md

 __H2 is currently frozen in production__

 * The `production` branch is what is currently deployed in production.
-* Any neccessary production patches should be applied to this branch and deployed with `cap prod deploy`.
+* Any necessary production patches should be applied to this branch and deployed with `cap prod deploy`.
 * `main` cannot be deployed to production due to changes in `config/deploy/prod.rb`.
 This should be removed once the freeze is lifted.
 * `sdr-deploy` has been configured to skip deploying H2 to production.
 This should be removed once the freeze is lifted.